Zeus097/Fitness-Data-Analyzer/README.md

 * Added Cover Photo, after editing it for the Project.

-* Code update - Created a function, called “main_program” to store the core information of the project and added a doctoring in it for better details.
+* Code update - Created a function, called “main_program” to store the core information of the project and added a docstring in it for better details.

 * Created the greet() function “Alice”.

-* Created a package and created tests for the functions in the project.
+* Created a package and created tests for som of the functions in the project.

 * Added validating functions with Try/Except for: name, weight, height, duration.

+* Added new feature:
+*     recipes generator

+* Change the name and the cover

 ## Screenshots from the project